To view as a PDF click here.

 If the matter is referred to our Best Practice Department, the matter will be investigated as expeditiously as possible.
 In normal circumstances you will receive a substantive response within 10 working days.
 Where however it is necessary to read a substantial volume of documents, there is a particular complexity, or the investigation is hampered by holiday commitments, it may not be possible to respond within the 10 day period.
 In that event we will explain the reason for the time being taken and provide you with a date by which we will respond in detail.

 If you are not satisfied with the final response of our Best Practice Department, and if you are an individual (or fall within the classes specified in paragraph 2.1 of the Ombudsman’s Scheme Rules), you may refer your complaint to the Legal Ombudsman.

-The Legal Ombudsman’s time limits for accepting a complaint are six years from the date of act\omission or three years from when the complainant should have known about the complaint.
-Where you have been provided with full information about your right to take a complaint to the Legal Ombudsman (as is the case here) you must make your complaint to the Ombudsman within 6 months from the end of our complaints process.
-The Legal Ombudsman cannot consider any complaints where the act or date of awareness was before 6 October 2010.
+The Legal Ombudsman's time limits for accepting a complaint are within one year of the date of the act/omission or within one year from when the complainant should have known about the complaint.
+Where you have been provided with full information about your right to make a complaint to the Legal Ombudsman then you must make your complaint to the Ombudsman within six months from the end of our complaints process.

 The Legal Ombudsman’s contact details are as follows: